Generalized 3x + 1 Mappings : counting cycles: Conclusion

 \section{Conclusion}

+In this paper, we have developed a method that allowed us to answer the question on the limitation or not of the number of cycles in two problems belonging to the family of generalized $3x+1$ mappings, namely the original Collatz problem (infinite permutations) and the $3x+1$ problem.
+We have shown that the only possible cycles are those which are already known, that is to say $9$ cycles in the first problem and $5$ in the other.

-The resolution of the conjecture that \textsl{the number of cycles is finite} for several families of generalized $3x+1$ mappings, takes us to the following conclusions.
-In the infinite permutations, the function generates closed cycles (there are no integers other than those included in the cycles which converges towards these cycles); then, all integers not belonging to the cycles are in infinite trajectories (divergence).
+As the function that caused the original Collatz problem generates closed cycles (there are no integers other than those included in the cycles which converges towards these cycles); then, all integers not belonging to the cycles are in infinite trajectories (divergence).
 In the $3x + 1$ problem, the function generates opened cycles; nevertheless, we can not be say that all integers not belonging to the cycles converge towards them, they can just as diverge.
 On the other hand, the natural numbers seem to converge towards the only known cycle for positive integers.
 In the $5x + 1$ problem, where the cycles are opened, most trajectories seem divergent.

-Even thought we have found a solution to the problem of counting the number of cycles in several families of the generalized $3x+1$ mappings, the question of convergence and divergence of trajectories is not completely solved, except for those with closed cycles ?
+In conclusion, we consider that our approach opens the way to the solution of the conjecture on the limitation or not of the number of cycles for the $5x + 1$ problem and several other problems of the family of generalized $3x+1$ mappings.